-Kim, S., & Cardemil, E.V. (in press).
+Kim, S., & Cardemil, E.V.
+(2012).
 Effective psychotherapy with low-income clients: The importance of attending to social class.
 Journal of Contemporary Psychotherapy.

 Ishikawa, R., Cardemil, E.V., & Falmagne, R. (2010).
 Help-seeking and help-receiving for emotional distress among Latino men and women.
 Qualitative Health Research, 20, 1558-72.

 O'Donnell, E.H., Moreau, M., Cardemil, E.V., & Pollastri, A. (2010).
 Interparental conflict, parenting, and childhood depression: The role of general cognitive style.
 Journal of Youth and Adolescence, 39, 12-22.

 Pollastri, A. R., Cardemil, E. V., & O'Donnell, E. H. (2010).
 Self-esteem in pure bullies and bully/victims: A longitudinal analysis.
 Journal of Interpersonal Violence, 25, 1489-1502.

 Cardemil, E. V., & Sarmiento, I. (2009).
 Clinical approaches to working with Latino adults.
 In F. A. Villarruel, G. Carlo, J. M. Grau, M. Azmitia, N. Cabrera, & T. J. Chahin (Eds.), Handbook of Latino Psychology (pp. 329-345).
 Thousand Oaks, CA: Sage Publications.